mcdougallab/matlabneuroninterface/README.md

 pass the name of whichever variable, functions or object the user is calling to `clib.neuron.hoc_lookup` as a string. `clib.neuron.hoc_lookup` returns a `clib.neuron.Symbol` pointing to the correct variable, function or object.
-Depending on the Neuron type, this `Symbol` can be passed to:
+Depending on the Neuron type, this `clib.neuron.Symbol` can be passed to:

 ```matlab
 clib.neuron.ref             % variables, type 263